 When you have pets and carpet, there’s no denying that regular carpet cleaning duties require a lot more effort.
 We all know that humans are exceptional at creating messes, but cats and dogs are superior.
 Pets naturally shed, produce odors, excrete dirt, and may have lice or other bugs in their hair.
 Pets are lovable and fun, but a package deal nonetheless: a bundle of fun, joy, and unfortunately, dirt and hair.
 This leads to aged carpet in its infancy.
 You shouldn’t have to replace your carpet before its due date, even with pets.
 Take a look at these tips for pet owners.

-Use the Mudroom: Some homes have a mudroom or tile entryway that acts as a bridge between outside and inside.
+Some homes have a mudroom or tile entryway that acts as a bridge between the outside and inside.
 If there’s no time to clean up the dog, he can just walk on the tile, which is much easier to clean than carpet.

-Place Rugs Wisely: Use rugs.
+Use rugs.
 Lots and lots of rugs.
-Rugs preserve carpet by blocking oils, hair and dirt from seeping into the carpet fibers.
-You can also train your pet to nap or sleep on the rug, since rugs are much easier to clean and replace than carpet.
+Rugs preserve carpet by blocking oils, hair, and dirt from seeping into the carpet fibers.
+You can also train your pet to nap or sleep on the rug since rugs are much easier to clean and replace than carpets.
 Plus, they look great!

-Vacuum Regularly: Hopefully this goes without saying, but carpet should be vacuumed several times a week.
+Hopefully, this goes without saying, but the carpet should be vacuumed several times a week.
 It is the best way for homeowners to remove dirt on their own.
-But what many homeowners don’t know is that vacuuming only removes about 80% of dirt.
+But what many homeowners don’t know is that vacuuming only removes about 80% of the dirt.
 Regular cleanings are necessary to remove the full range of dirt a pet will introduce into the home.

-Clean up messes quickly: If your pet has had an accident, it’s important to turn your inner track star on and grab a towel to absorb the urine as soon as possible.
+If your pet has had an accident, it’s important to turn your inner track star on and grab a towel to absorb the urine as soon as possible.
 If it’s been over 10 minutes, use water to lift the urine and reabsorb with a towel.
-Be cautious using chemical cleaners, as some are notorious for damaging carpet.
+Be cautious using chemical cleaners, as some are notorious for damaging carpets.